ansible/awx-operator/README.md

 ...
 ```

-Finally, run `kustomize` again to create the AWX instance in your cluster:
+Finally, apply the changes to create the AWX instance in your cluster:

 ```
-kustomize build . | kubectl apply -f -
+kubectl apply -k .
 ```

 After a few minutes, the new AWX instance will be deployed.
 You can look at the operator pod logs in order to know where the installation process is at: